 Is Pregnancy Fatigue A Sign Of A More Serious Problem That Needs To Be Addressed?

 Although pregnancy fatigue is a perfectly normal symptom, if you are feeling overtired or have other concerns regarding your health, please do not hesitate to seek assistance from your healthcare provider.
-It is necessary to rule out any underlying conditions that may be causing excessive and persistent fatigue during pregnancy.
+Dr Ankita Patel Tayal, obstetrician & gynaecologist, emphasises that it is necessary to rule out any underlying conditions that may be causing excessive and persistent fatigue during pregnancy.
+It is equally important to get all your routine blood tests as advised by your doctor to rule out any co-existing medical problems like anemia, thyroid disease or diabetes.

 It is important to note that there are underlying health issues that could lead to pregnancy fatigue, which include: